 Eligibility and Registration

-Illinois state law requires Illinois employers to participate in Illinois Secure Choice if they do not sponsor a qualified retirement plan, have 5 or more employees and have been in business for more than two years. *
+Illinois state law requires Illinois employers to facilitate employee participation in Illinois Secure Choice if they do not sponsor a qualified retirement plan, had five or more employees in the previous year, and have been in business for at least two years. *

-Employers who have fewer than 5 employees, have been in business for less than two years, or who already offer an employer-sponsored retirement plan are exempt from facilitating the program.
+Employers who had fewer than five employees in the previous year, have been in business for less than two years, or who already offer a qualified retirement plan are exempt from facilitating the program.

-If your business is not exempt, it must complete company registration with the Illinois Secure Choice program to meet your state mandate.
+If your business is not exempt, you must complete the Illinois Secure Choice onboarding process to meet the state mandate.

 When should this step be completed?

-You must complete registration by your state mandated deadline.
+You must complete registration, the first step of the onboarding process, by your state-mandated deadline.

 Information you will need to complete this step: